ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

+ The config_tf/terraform.tfvars has an initial section that requires modification.

    ```
    cp config_tf/template.terraform.tfvars config_tf/terraform.tfvars
    vi config_tf/terraform.tfvars; # make the initial changes suggested
    ```
    {: codeblock}

-Each section will apply one or more layers to the diagram.
+Below each **Step** will apply one or more layers to the diagram.
 You could cd into the directory and execute the terraform commands as shown for **config_tf**:

    ```sh
    cd config_tf